Dana Loesch: Career

 After leaving Webster University, Loesch began writing for St. Louis Magazine, doing investigative news articles, and began her website "Mamalogues".
-From 2006-2008, the St. Louis Post-Dispatch ran "Mamalogues" as a weekly online column, winning Loesch Riverfront Times "Best Newspaper Columnist St. Louis" for 2007.
+From 2006 to 2008, the St. Louis Post-Dispatch ran "Mamalogues" as a weekly online column, winning Loesch Riverfront Times "Best Newspaper Columnist St. Louis" for 2007.
 Loesch started hosting her radio show in 2008; it became a nationally syndicated, daily program, The Dana Show: The Conservative Alternative, on Radio America from flagship station KFTK-FM in St. Louis.
 In July 2008, Loesch was chosen as one of St. Louis Business Journals top 30 Under 30.
 She was recognized by the Nielsen ratings as one of the Top 50 Most Powerful Mom Bloggers.
 In 2009, Loesch co-founded the St. Louis Tea Party along with its board president, Bill Hennessy, but left the organization in December 2011.

 In October 2010, Loesch was hired to be editor-in-chief of Big Journalism, a conservative website created by Andrew Breitbart.
 In February 2011, CNN hired Loesch as a political analyst in preparation for its 2012 election coverage.

 In 2012, Loesch was the recipient of Accuracy In Media's Grassroots Journalism award.
 She also guest hosted for other national radio hosts such as Glenn Beck and Michael Savage.
 In 2012, Loesch was added to Talkers Magazines top 100 "heavy hitters" and was number 24 in 2017.

 In January 2012, Loesch spoke on her show in defense of U.S. Marines videotaped urinating on the corpses of dead Taliban fighters, commenting that "I'd drop trou and do it, too.
 That's me though.
 I want a million cool points for these guys (Marines).
 Is that harsh to say?"